 All these cases require Chameleon to correctly identify and save the relevant element on the page.
-This is something our technology is built to handle, but in some cases it's useful to know how it works, in case you need to make a manual adjustment.
+We are built to handle this, but it's useful to know how it works, in case you need to make a manual adjustment 😊

-Chameleon identifies the element you have selected (using the point-and-click editor) using CSS Selectors: these are code identifiers that target an HTML component on the page.
+Chameleon identifies the element you have selected using CSS Selectors: these are code identifiers that target an HTML component on the page.

-In the image above, "body" is the CSS Selector, but there are many more, but some of the most common include the element selector (e.g. <div>, <p> etc.), <class> and <id>.
+In the image above, "body" is the CSS Selector, but there are many more you may encounter.
+Some of the most common include the element selector (e.g. <div>, <p> etc.), <class> and <id>.
 Together these can help uniquely identify an element on the page.

-Normally this will correctly identify and save the element you have clicked on, but in some cases, you may not see the correct element highlighted (with the purple outline) or the match may be incorrect if you return later.
+In some cases, you may not see the correct element highlighted (with the green outline) or the match may be incorrect if you return later.
 So, it might be necessary to manually Adjust the element to accurately match the intended one.

-The Adjust selectors config box will give you three broad ways to input the correct selectors:
+The Adjust element panel will give you three broad ways to input the correct selectors: